nf-core instructions

 All pipelines must use the nf-core template.

-This is done by using the nf-core pipelines create
+This is done by using the nf-core pipelines create command - see the docs for detailed instructions.

 This tool does lots of things for you: it gives you the correct file structure and boiler plate code

-infrastructure for you to keep your pipeline in sync in the future.
+and also sets up the required git infrastructure for you to keep your pipeline in sync in the future.

 The command has a user interface that will ask how you want to customise the template.
 Answer these: